 During these courses, students are introduced the basics of video production utilizing a personal camcorder and video editing equipment.
 Students learn, basic equipment operation, video composition,Elements of design,basic lighting, audio production, visual storytelling and ethics associated with real world application.
 Students work in groups to create these video projects and utilize our post-production programs to edit and create content for the channel.

 These classes are very much a project based courses and are meant for the autonomous learner.
 Throughout these course I will show you many of the fundamentals that you need to have to take your digital media and story telling skills to the next level.
 But there will be problem-solving, and success will depend on how well you can overcome these obstacles.
-All of the successful students I’ve had in this class have been very self-motivated and self-directed learners.
 If this is a career you want to pursue then you will need to find the motivation that will set you apart from the rest…Were in a great location with lots of resources right here in Connecticut.
 We have places like ESPN, Dream works studios and much more right in our backyard.
 Don’t expect to be an expert at first, sure lots of students know about movies but there’s a lot that goes on behind the scenes.
 And there’s literally hundreds of different jobs films employ.
-My Job is to expose you to some of the major aspects of film, and if you really like an aspect or role then you’ll be encouraged in the second semester to explore this more.
+My Job is to expose you to skills needed to create a film, & give you a great understanding of film language.
+If you really like an aspect or role then you’ll be encouraged in the second semester to explore this more.
 Everyone in here is going to have strengths and weaknesses.
 This class takes a lot of creativity, technical skills, understanding of programs and gear along with pre-production aspects such as script-writing and story-boarding.
 It’s not an easy class for me to grade, so I’ve set up rubrics for units, due dates, and class critiques to help.

 I want everyone to keep in mind critique is about encouraging, giving others suggestions, and viewing our films from different perspectives.
 Be open if your being critiqued, and if your giving critique be honest but also careful in how you deliver suggestions.